festim-dev/FESTIM/docs/source/devguide/index.rst

 Contributing to the code
 ------------------------

+For complete information on contributions with GitHub see this guide on `GitHub <https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project>`_.

 .. tip::

    If you're a beginner, look for `issues tagged with "Good first issue" <https://github.com/festim-dev/FESTIM/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22>`_.